 These expectations are based on a number of elements for example:

-Generally speaking we build at least 12 links per month for clients on small packages and 20-25 for clients on larger ones.
+Generally speaking we build at least 5-12 links per month for clients on small packages and 10-25 for clients on larger ones.
+But as always the focus is on quality rather than quantity.

 As mentioned previously, once the initial content audit is complete we look to build a live reporting document that you can view at any time to see the live, pending and ongoing elements of the tasks.
-This will be updated live through Google docs.
+This will be updated live through Google docs and can be reviewed at any time.

 Based on the start-date of the campaign you will receive month-end reports specific to these dates.
 This will be a brief roundup of all live links built & traffic statistics for the month.

-Pricing is based on the number of qualified relevant prospects are outreached.
-This starts from £1,000 per month for 250 prospects and pricing scales accordingly.
+Pricing is based on the number of qualified relevant prospects outreached.
+Campaigns starts from £1,000 per month for 250 prospects and pricing scales accordingly.
 The sweet spot for clients seems to be between 750-1,000 prospects per month.
 Please get in touch for details.

 For example the links people build on powerful old websites that are extremely relevant and authoritative but generate very little active readers are CURRENTLY still very powerful at ranking websites.
 BUT in the future Google will re-evaluate how they value links, and one of the keys isn’t going to be social shares or anything like that (I could rant about why it won’t be that for hours but essentially its down to Google not wanting to give up control of their algorithm to twitter, facebook etc) instead its going to be how many of these links are clicked or put another way – How much traffic a specific link generates.